gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 Erileine hesitated.
 "What's wrong?"
 Vurt asked.

-"Papaere---what am I going to tell Gaeston?"
+"Papaere—what am I going to tell Gaeston?"

 Her grandfather's mouth twisted.
 "I don't know, love.
 Never have.
-Now come on---your maere will be fretting herself sick."
+Now come on—your maere will be fretting herself sick."

----
+—

 *A few hours earlier…*